24 Things to Do in Dallas—The Ultimate Guide

 Smart planning makes all the difference in a city as spread out and sunny as Dallas.
 These quick reminders can help you stay comfortable and avoid common snags.

-• Expect strong sun year-round: Even in cooler months, Dallas skies are often clear.
+• Expect a lot of sun year-round: Even in cooler months, Dallas skies are often clear.
 Pack sunscreen and sunglasses.

-• Plan for temperature swings: Indoor spaces are heavily air-conditioned, especially in summer.
-Bring a light layer.
+• Plan for temperature swings: Indoor spaces are very air-conditioned, especially in the summer.
+Put on a light layer.

-• Use rideshare for nightlife: Parking can be tight near bars and restaurants, and some areas are easier to reach without a car.
+• Use rideshare for nightlife: It can be hard to find parking near bars and restaurants, and some places are easier to get to without a car.

 • Make a dinner plan: Dallas locals love to eat out.
 Popular spots fill up quickly, especially on weekends.

-• Know your airport routes: DFW and Love Field are on opposite sides of the metroplex.
-Factor in extra time if you’re crossing the city.
+• Know your airport routes: DFW and Love Field are on opposite sides of the city.
+If you’re going across the city, give yourself more time.

 • Hydrate often: Dallas weather can be drier than expected, especially in warmer months.
 Keep a refillable water bottle on hand.